Mental Health Education Program for schools

 Looking out for your friends: Notice, Ask, Connect

-• Ask: how to have difficult conversations and ask your friend if they are OK
+• Ask: how to have difficult conversations and ask if they are OK

-• Connect: how to help your friend access support
+• Connect: how to help a friend access support

 Self-care: looking after your mental health